EduardoRuizM/june-paulajs/README.md

 | README.md | Full and detailed JuNe PaulaJS documentation |

 # Changelog
+- Version 2.1.6 (2025-11-26):
+  - Reworked reactive system with expression caching and nested proxy handling for improved performance.
+  - Refined for looping with clean cloning and incremental updates to prevent unnecessary reprocessing.
+  - Added JuNe CSS 2.1.3 with FontAwesome 7.1.0.

 - Version 2.1.5 (2025-08-01):
   - Enhanced DOM differing logic to improve performance by limiting updates to affected elements only.
   - Redesigned event handling system with WeakMap to efficiently manage event listeners and delegation, reducing memory leaks and improving responsiveness.